-You can add up to ten RADIUS servers.
+Note You can add up to ten RADIUS servers.

-Step 8 Enter the number of seconds AsyncOS stores the external authentication credentials before contacting the RADIUS server again to authenticate again in the "External Authentication Cache Timeout" field.
+Step 8 Enter the number of seconds AsyncOS stores the external authentication credentials before contacting the RADIUS server again to re-authenticate in the "External Authentication Cache Timeout" field.
 Default is zero (0).